denyskarpii/denyskarpii/README.md

 ###

-I am a highly-skilled Senior Full Stack Developer with a wide range of experience in various web and mobile frameworks, programming languages and methodologies.

-As an experienced developer, I always build pixel-perfect and fully-responsive websites with clean and reusable code.
-What I value is to write structured, tested, readable, maintainable and scalable codes in best practices.💕
+Seasoned developer with 5+ years of experience in software development, is professional with Unity Game Development, Front End Development and 3D Artistry.

+With a solid foundation of computer science and concept art, focus on the creating and developing immersive world of game and website.
+Passionate in coming up with new idea and learning new techniques to empower my stack and skills.

 <!-- This is test -->
 <img width="100%" loading="lazy" src="https://github.com/SamirPaulb/SamirPaulb/blob/main/assets/rainbow-superthin.webp" />